A Tale of a Mans Experience with On-The-Job Training in Cell Phone Repair

 Yes!
 I just signed the Letter of Employment with Company X. The manager assured me that it is ok that I do not have experience with mobile phone repair.
 He already arranged for someone who has many years of experience to train me.
 I thanked him profusely and looked forward to getting started.

-My first day I underwent the HR On-boarding; history of the company, organizational structure, employee badge, etc. On the second day of my job as a Technical Specialist, my manager introduced me to the different team members of the repair workshop.
+On my first day, I underwent the HR On-boarding; the history of the company, organizational structure, employee badge, etc. On the second day of my job as a Technical Specialist, my manager introduced me to the different team members of the repair workshop.

 ”This is Mr. B; the most experienced guy here who can repair ALL models of the Motorola cell phones,” my manager introduced, “and he will train you on the repair of mobile phones this afternoon.”

 After all the welcome greetings and introductions, I was led to my seat.
 On my table, were all the necessary tools and equipment, all sparkling and brand new.

 To the left, I could see 3 folders; actually, they were the service manuals for 3 of the mobile phone models.
 “Read them,” I heard a voice from behind me say, it was from my trainer, Mr. B.

 I nodded and started to go through the service manual.
 As I have no experience with cell phone repair, I struggled to understand what I was reading.